Company Offers $10,000 for Your Dream Wedding

 Here’s how it works: you apply online and once you’re approved, you electronically sign the wedding fund agreement and receive your money.
 Some may say the company roots for marital success by offering free marriage counseling.

-“I guess we should applaud the entrepreneurial spirit behind this,” says John Griffith, an Encinitas divorce lawyer.
+“I guess we should applaud the entrepreneurial spirit behind this,” says John Griffith.
 “I just wonder how much additional stress this could cause in the event of a divorce.”

 We don’t want to come across as having a “glass-half-empty” mindset, but statistics show a significant number of marriages end in divorce, even though recent studies have shown that the belief that half of all marriages end in divorce no longer is correct, according an article in The New York Times.